dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

   ![Home or Index page](razor-pages-start/_static/homeGDPR2.2.png)

-  The following image shows the app after you give consent:
+  The following image shows the app after you give consent to tracking:

   ![Home or Index page](razor-pages-start/_static/home2.2.png)